Fortnite developer Sweeney goes to battle against Apple

 Epic Games had already prepared its against Apple by then.
 They didn’t want to get back any commissions paid so far, but they wanted to force Apple to allow competition on their devices.
 It was not about preferential treatment, but fair conditions for all developers.

-On the first day of the trial on Monday, the judge made an urgent decision that meant a partial victory for both sides: Apple was allowed to block Fortnite because Epic had deliberately violated the known app store rules – but the apps developed with the “Unreal Engine” had not.
+On the day of the trial on Monday, the judge made an urgent decision that meant a partial victory for both sides: Apple was allowed to block Fortnite because Epic had deliberately violated the known app store rules – but the apps developed with the “Unreal Engine” had not.

 The college dropout really wouldn’t need such cabal.
 Epic Games is valued at $17.5 billion by its investors – including and – and Sweeney still holds the majority of voting rights, making him a multi-billionaire.